Zoë Black

-Zoë Black is an Australian violin player.
-She plays with Australian Chamber Orchestra and is a recitalist and soloist.
+Zoë Black is an Australian violinist who plays with the Australian Chamber Orchestra, and is a recitalist and soloist.

 Black has worked extensively with pianist and composer Joe Chindamo.
 Together they were nominated for the 2014 and 2016 ARIA Awards for Best Classical Album for their albums Dido's Lament and The New Goldberg Variations.

 In 2011 Chindamo, Black and friends (Daniel Farrugia, Philip Rex, Sarah Curro, Caroline Henbest and Josephine Vains) released Hush collection.
 Volume 11, Luminous : inspired by Mozart for the Hush project which supports children's hospitals around Australia.